What Services are Available on Atiu?

 Pharmacy and Hospital

-There is no pharmacy on Atiu.
+There is no pharmacy available on Atiu, so visitors are advised to bring any necessary medications with them.
 However, those in need of pharmacy medication can order from the pharmacies on Rarotonga and have it sent to Atiu via express delivery.

 For more pressing illnesses and injuries, there’s the Atiu Hospital on the main road, Ngatiarua.
-They are open for doctor’s appointments Monday to Friday from 7am to 3pm, Saturday from 7am to 9am and Sunday from 7am to 8am.
+They are open for doctor’s appointments Monday to Friday from 7 am to 3 pm, Saturday from 7 am to 9 am, and Sunday from 7 am to 8 am.
+Medical services are available by calling 999 in the event of an emergency.

-Atiu has limited services when it comes to banking and communication.
-Visitors are recommended to bring all of the cash they need (New Zealand Dollars) and don’t rely too much on access to WiFi.
-Those that need a phone and internet are best getting a local SIM card.
+Atiu offers limited banking and communication services.
+Visitors are recommended to bring all the cash they need (New Zealand Dollars) and not rely too heavily on access to WiFi.
+Those who need a phone and internet are best getting a local SIM card.

 Fuel Stations on Atiu